harvesthill/reddit-wiki-archive/steroids/equipoise.md

 For ***bulking purposes***, **600–1200**mg/wk.

-Boldenone's unique dosing range is explored in this excerpt from a 2012 *IronMag* [article](http://www.ironmagazine.com/2012/boldenone-realizing-its-full-potential/) by bodybuilder Mike Arnold.

 **DISCLAIMER**: The following excerpts were written from the perspective of an IFBB Pro bodybuilder.
 Unless you're aiming to compete with [Dallas McCarver](https://amp.reddit.com/r/bodybuilding/comments/7gfmpo/dallas_mccarvers_test_levels_were_550ngml_or/), stick with the previously-defined, more sensible, lower dosage range of 600-1200mg per week.

 &gt; ***Unlike most other steroids***, which usually begin to reach the point of diminishing returns at between 500–1,000 mg per week, EQ tends to reach its optimal dosing range much later on: around two grams per week.